simonmicro/green-py-bot/README.md

 Check it out on [https://hub.docker.com/r/realsimonmicro/green-py-bot](https://hub.docker.com/r/realsimonmicro/green-py-bot).
 To use it, just download the `docker-compose.yml` file and start the bot with `docker-compose up`.
 Thats it!

+## Manual startup ##
+You don't want to use docker?
+Okay, then make sure to have all packages from the `requirements.txt` installed and start the bot with `python3 main.py`

 ## Add own repositories ##
 You have a self-hosted instance and want to add some of your own (private) scripts?
 No problem!
 Just open the `data/config.json` and expand the `repo` section as needed.
 The key is the name, the value is e.g. the Git URL.
 Example?
 Here you go:
 ```